 Leonard McHardy and John Harvey Award

 The Leonard McHardy and John Harvey Award for Outstanding Leadership in Administration (LMJH Award) is an annual award that honours the important work of senior theatre, dance and opera administrators.
 Inaugurated in 2008, it was named after Leonard McHardy and John Harvey, the celebrated co-founders of Toronto’s beloved Theatrebooks (1975-2014).
 The LMJH Award is administered by TAPA.
 Candidates for the LMJH Award are nominated by TAPA members and then reviewed by the LMJH Selection Committee.
 The award winner receives a plaque and a cheque for $1,000 (sponsorship by the estate of Elizabeth Comper).
-(Information last updated June 19, 2020)
+Through the partnership with the Victor C. Polley Protégé Award, the LMJH Award laureate will choose an emerging arts administrator with a minimum of 2 years of arts work experience who will receive a $500 protégé prize.
+(Information last updated May 2024)

 Pauline McGibbon Award